 What You Can Do About It

 When you reach a stage in your B12 deficiency where you feel as if you’re dying, it often indicates an advanced deficiency, and most probably neurological symptoms are present.
-Think cognitive decline, tremors, pins and needles, etc. If these symptoms have been present for a while, some of the damage may not be reversible with treatment, at least not fully.
-However, making your life better is definitely possible.
+These include signs like cognitive decline, tremors, pins and needles, and so on.
+If these symptoms have been present for a while, some of the damage may not be fully reversible with treatment.
+However, it is definitely possible to improve your quality of life.

-Within 48-72 hours from beginning the B12 injections, a rapid increase of immature red blood cells will take place, and subsequently the gradual correction of anemia.
+Within 48-72 hours of starting the B12 injections, there will be a rapid increase in immature red blood cells, leading to a gradual correction of anemia.
 Full correction may take up to 3 months, because the life cycle of red blood cells is 90 days, so only after that period will all of your red blood cells have been renewed.

 After that period, even though some neurological damage may still exist, you’ll at the very least have corrected your anemia, and the chronic fatigue should have finally left for good.
 You’ll no longer feel like you’re dying, because you’re no longer B12 deficient.